chemfiles/chemfiles/README.md

 ### Chemfiles Features

 - Reads both text (XYZ, PDB, ...) and binary (NetCDF, TNG, ...) file formats;
+- Transparently read and write compressed files (.gz and .xz compressions);
 - Filters atoms with a rich selection language;
 - Supports non-constant numbers of atoms in trajectories;
 - Easy-to-use programming interface in Python, C++, C, Fortran 95, Julia and Rust;
 - Cross-platform and usable from Linux, OS X and Windows;
 - Open source and freely available (3-clauses BSD license);

 ### Supported File Formats

 Chemfiles can read and write files in the following formats:

 - XYZ;
 - PDB;
 - Amber NetCDF